spencer-shadley/completed-class/01-Class-Content/06-Server-Side-APIs/02-Homework/README.md

 How do you deliver this?
 Here are some guidelines:

 * Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
-The documentation includes a section called How to start that will provide basic setup and usage instructions.
+The documentation includes a section called "How to start" that will provide basic setup and usage instructions.

 * Use AJAX to hook into the API to retrieve data in JSON format.